Gunnera magellanica: Description

 Flowers are unisexual, with female inflorescences shorter than male ones.
 The fruit is a bright red berry (drupe) 3–5 mm in diameter.

 The leaves die back in the austral autumn, so G. magellanica perennates as under-ground rhizomes, and is therefore classified as a cryptophyte.

 Taxonomy

-Gunnera magellanica was first described Jean-Baptiste Lamarck in Encyclopédie Méthodique, Botanique 3: 61, t.
+Gunnera magellanica was first described by Jean-Baptiste Lamarck in Encyclopédie Méthodique, Botanique 3: 61, t.
 801, f.
 2. 1789.